jmasonlee/graphGOL/README.md

 There are many better graph-based implementations of the Game of Life.
 [This one](https://demonstrations.wolfram.com/VisualizingConwaysGameOfLife/) and [this one](https://en.wikipedia.org/wiki/Hashlife) are pretty cool examples.
 So why did I want to do it this way?
 What did I want to learn?

-Ever since the second coderetreat I'd hosted a year ago, implementing the game of life with a graph-based data structure has been bugging me.
+Ever since the second coderetreat I'd hosted a year ago, implementing the game of life by imagining storing the living cells in a graph has been bugging me.
 Since this has been a two year-long brain worm, I decided it would be worth actually coding it out.
 So I did.
 Just because I wanted to.

+I am writing this from a learning perspective where I am intentionally trying to do things "right" and take it slow.
+Because I am taking my time, and not pressuring myself to do anything but learn and solve the problem, this became my project to "just code".
+It's something that reminds me why I love doing what I do.